alvations/annotate-questionnaire/README.md

 ## Most Useful Features

+The table below presents the list of features that respondents find useful in the open source or commercial annotation tools they have previously interacted with.

 | Feature | Open Source | Commercial |
 |:-|:-:|:-:|
 | Active Learning | ✓ | ✓ |